Feuerstein-Org/rate-limits/README.md

 from limiters import AsyncSemaphore

+# Every property besides name has a default like below
 limiter = AsyncSemaphore(
     name="foo",    # name of the resource you are limiting traffic for capacity=5,    # allow 5 concurrent requests